 - Add all other ingredients into blender and pulse until smooth and well incorporated.
 Stir to combine and then taste.
 Add more sugar if you want it sweeter, blend, taste again etc……

 - Heat in a small saucepan and stir just until sugars are dissolved.
 Then allow to cool and enjoy.

 - Enjoy right away and save the rest (fully cooled) in mason jars stored in your refrigerator.
 Great on toast or a yummy twist on top of pork chops instead of applesauce!

 I think it came out really tasty and the perfect way to bring in those delicious Fall flavors we all love.
 I am obsessed and think you will love pumpkin butter in the morning too.

 Instant Pot Pumpkin Butter Recipe

 The closest thing I have found to match this spread would be the Trader Joe’s pumpkin butter I have bought in the past.
 BUT it’s so easy to make it’s worth it to do it yourself. 😉

-- Our easy pressure cooker pumpkin instructions – or use 1 can of pumpkin puree
+- Our easy pressure cooker pumpkin instructions linked below – or use 1 can of pumpkin puree

 - Water or apple cider

 There are tons of pumpkin butter uses but we love it on toast!
 Another favorite is our slow cooker apple butter!
 Fabulous just the same but takes all day for everything to break down so if you are short on time this is the way to go for sure.

 What if you don’t have one of these handy devices??
 Well you could make this in a large saucepan instead using canned or cooked fresh gourd.
 I’d just use an immersion blender right in the pot instead of a blender this way.
 Adjust sweetness and allow sugars to dissolve with the heat.